aspen-n2media/salesforce-backup/README.md

 Create Image
 Create PAT on Github
 Authiticate GHCR
-Tag and push our image to GHCR
+Tag and push our image to the GHCR

 '''

 '''